 We began with two productions in the summer of 1991.
 Each three performances, with average audience of 100.
 The next year we expanded to three productions with six performances each.
 One of these productions was a musical we staged at the Wellsboro High School, beginning our long partnership with the school district.
 The next year we began exploring programming during the school year.
 Programming was somewhat hindered since the only auditorium in town at the school was so often scheduled.
 We began to explore other potential sites and developed relationships with local churches, the county courthouse, the chamber of commerce, Mansfield University, and the other school districts and private schools in the county.
 Our partnering with the Wellsboro School District intensified when we were invited to move into the Don Gill Elementary school gymnasium in the summer of 1993.
 From then until 2005, all our summer programming was in the Don Gill gym, which we laboriously converted into an intimate theatre setting.

-Over the years our theatrical programming has expanded so that we are now producing seven main-stage productions per year.
-Most of these have seven performances each.
-Last year four of these main-stage productions sold out nearly every performance.
-The number of participants in just these main-stage productions totaled over 100...and that's just the performers.
-The backstage and offstage volunteers totaled close to 200.
+Over the years our theatrical programming has expanded so that we are now producing multiple main-stage productions per year.
+These have four to six performances each.
+The number of participants in these main-stage productions total over 100 each year...and that's just the performers.
+The backstage and offstage volunteers total over 200 per year.
 In the past five years that's over 1500 people exploring the theatre arts with only the main-stage productions.
-Audience members in the past five years-again for just main-stage performances--well exceeds 15,000.
+Audience members in the past five years-again for just main-stage performances--well exceeds 10,000.

 Besides the main-stage productions we have developed other programming opportunities.
 In 2001 we began our ACTING UP group: theatre experiences for senior citizens.
-With grants from the Pennsylvania Partnership of the Arts and local corporate sponsorships we have been able to offer opportunities for seniors to explore many aspects of dramatic arts.
+With grants from the Pennsylvania Partnership for the Arts and local corporate sponsorships we have been able to offer opportunities for seniors to explore many aspects of dramatic arts.
 Workshops, reader's theatre and performance opportunities.
 The group has begun work with local school districts and nursing homes to present their material.
-This year we have developed satellite programs in the county senior citizens.

-We began an annual ten-minute play festival in 2002.
+We have held ten-minute play festivals.
 The festival highlights edgy new plays and provides an opportunity for people to gain directing experience.
-Each year the majority of plays are directed by new people, often people who have never directed before.
-In the last six years we've had 16 new directors.
-In conjunction with the festival we have developed a playwriting contest.
-Each year we are featuring the winner of that contest.
-Since we began in 2003 we have had nearly 75 entries, from as far away as Wisconsin.
-Beginning in 2007, our Taste of Tioga Festival features the top original plays of the contest.
+The majority of plays have been directed by new people, often people who have never directed before.
+In the last ten years we've had 16 new directors.
+In 2012 we began a Summer Fringe Festival that has included playwriting workshops, stage-combat, and others, as well as Reader's theatre, dance, music, poetry - many types of performing arts.

 Since 2000, our educational trips to the Stratford Shakespeare Festival in Canada have allowed area residents to experience world-class theatre every fall.
 We now also offer a trip to the Shaw Festival at Niagara-on-the-Lake.